abhimishr/LUMEN/README.md

 program.
 See the LICENSE file in the root directory.
 If not, see https://www.gnu.org/licenses/agpl.txt

-Under Section 7 of AGPL-3.0, you are granted additional permissions described in the MAgPIE License Exception, version 1.0 (see LICENSE file).

 ## NOTES
 Following the principles of good scientific practice it is recommended to make the source code available in the events of model based publications